sutharsachinm/frontend/content/pages/features.md

 coming_soon : COMING SOON.

-platforms_title : 'Integrated with your favorite platforms platforms_desc : Your data should be connected and portable.
-Landkit connects with other sources to help you get more done.'
+platforms_title : 'Integrated with your favorite platforms' platforms_desc : Your data should be connected and portable.
+Landkit connects with other sources to help you get more done.

 platforms_title_1 : AliExpress
 platforms_desc_1 : Aliexpress Database and Chrome plugin coming soon.